google/syzkaller/docs/syzbot.md

 **Note**: you may send the request only to `syzbot` email address, as patches sent to some mailing lists (e.g. netdev, netfilter-devel) will trigger patchwork.

 **Note**: when testing a patch, syzbot uses the kernel config and reproducer that are specified a the initial bug report.
 As a result, specifying a repo, branch or commit id that are different from the ones that were used for reproducing, can result in false-positive Tested-by responses.
+For example this happens, when the bug is no longer reproducible on a specified kernel tree, with or without the supplied patch.

 **Note**: see [below](#kmsan-bugs) for `KMSAN` bugs testing.